Insprill/custom-join-messages/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Custom Join Messages started off as the name suggests, but has since evolved into something far larger.
+Custom Join Messages is a feature-packed plugin for handling all join and quit notifications.

 ### Features